yashwant71/FormFlow/README.md

-We are going to build this with:
-- Dnd-kit library
-- Typescript
-- Tailwindcss / Shadcn UI
-- Vercel PostgreSQL
-- Prisma as ORM

-Features:
+# Features:
-- Responsive
-- Create forms with a stunning drag and drop designer
+- Create forms with a stunning drag and drop designer !
 - Layout fields: Title, SubTitle, Spacer, Separator, Paragraph
 - Form fields: Text, Number, Select, Date, Checkbox, Textarea
 - Is easy to add and customize new fields
 - Form preview dialog
 - Share form url
 - Form submission/validation
 - Form stats: visits and submissions
+- Responsive

-technology stack we used:
+# technology stack we used:
 - Nextjs 13  with AppRouter
 - shadcn.ui : Built with Radix UI and Tailwind CSS, Shadcn UI is all about accessibility, customizability, and an enhanced developer experience.
     - radix ui : for ui components